UNDERSTANDING THE DIFFERENCE BETWEEN ACNE AND PIMPLES

 4. Irritation and redness around the pimple

 The main reason behind the occurrence of acne and pimples is the excess production of sebum, i.e. oil in the skin as well as the accumulation of dead skin cells, bacteria, impurities, and/or sweat in the hair follicles.
-There are other factors which don’t directly lead to acne and pimples but can fairly trigger their breakouts.
+There are other factors that don’t directly lead to acne and pimples but can fairly trigger their breakouts.
 These factors include:

 1. Genetic or hereditary factors